Sofirn SP31Tii Blade rechargeable LED flashlight. 1200 lumen 533 metres. Blinding value in a throwy torch! Reviews here.

 If you're looking for a torch that fits into a jeans pocket and delivers a big fat beam, check out the Blade's cigar-sized sibling, the SP31 V2.0 Hilt, and if you want a tiny, powerful and versatile torch worthy of a permanent place in your pocket or purse there's nothing to touch the lipstick-sized SF14ii Edge.

 All of these torches offer extraordinary value for money, working out to less than a rand-a-lumen!
-If you buy the Blade and Hilt complete with batteries and chargers I'll throw in the Edge with a rechargeable AA battery and courier delivery (see the "Sword bundle" in the drop-down list below).
-And if you drop me a line I'll tell you how to get an even better price!
+If you buy the Blade and Hilt complete with batteries and chargers I'll throw in the Edge with a rechargeable AA battery and courier delivery for free!
+Just drop me a line I'll tell you how.

 To see what my customers have to see about the Blade, please click here.